 - Hang Them on a Cute Display

 Get those photos out of your camera roll and into the physical world!
 I printed some of my travel photos through Artifact Uprising and I love how they turned out.
-I rotate them almost daily and it’s such a good addition to my desk!
-You could also turn to Pinterest, which would tell you the only logical next step involves a spool of string, clothespins, and if you’re very motivated, some twinkle lights.
-Don’t want to do it yourself?
-This five-tiered frame is $14 on Amazon.
-It’s not cheating, I promise.
-To buy: amazon.com, $20
+I change them out almost daily and it’s such a good addition to my desk!
+You could also turn to Pinterest for inspo, which would most likely lead you to a spool of string, clothespins, and if you’re very motivated, some twinkle lights.
+If that sounds like a lot of work, this five-tiered frame is $20 on Amazon.
+Work smarter not harder, ya know?

 - Turn Your Photos Into a Puzzle

-Be honest..
-How many times have you thought about starting a puzzle while in Quarantine?
-I know some people are very anti-puzzle, but what if you can turn your own study abroad photo into one?
-You can order one from Shutterfly.
+- Be honest..
+How many times have you thought about starting a puzzle while in quarantine?
+I’ve seen my fair share of anti-puzzlers the past few weeks, but what if you could turn one of your study abroad photos into one?
+You can order one (or five.. we won’t judge) from Shutterfly.
 So what’s it going to be?
 60, 252, 520 or 1,014 pieces?

 - Turn Them Into Stickers